-IDG: Idling.
+IDG: Idling

-Default mode at reset
+Default mode at reset.

-Sa, Sb and Sc: Diagnosis system status bits

-• Sa and Sb
+Sa, Sb and Sc: Diagnosis System Status Bits Sa and Sb

-Table 5.
+Table 8.
 Diagnosis System Status Bits

-Sb Sa COMMUNICATION INDICATION
+Sb Sa Communication Indication

 0 0 Nominal mode, differential communication

 0 1 Degraded over DATA, fault on DATA

 1 0 Degraded over DATA, fault on DATA

 1 1 Major error, fault on DATA and DATA

-• Sc: As soon as one of the three inputs (RxD2, RxD1, RxD0) differs from the others in the input comparison analysis performs by the diagnosis system, Sc is set.

-The only ways to reset this status bit are through the RI signal or a general reset.
+• Sc: As soon as one of the three inputs (RxD2, RxD1, RxD0) differs from the others in the input comparison analysis performed by the diagnosis system, Sc is set.
+The only ways to reset this status bit is through the RI signal or a general reset.

-TXG: Transmitting.
+TXG: Transmitting

-If this status bit is active, it indicates that the TSS463 has chosen an identifier to transmit, and it will continue to make transmission attempt for this message until it succeeds or the retry count is exceeded.
+If this status bit is active, it indicates that the TSS463C has chosen an identifier to transmit, and it will continue to make transmission attempt for this message until it succeeds or the retry count is exceeded.

-RXG: Receiving.
+RXG: Receiving

 The receiving indicates that there is activity on the bus.

 Note: For safe modification of active channel registers both bits should be inactive (except "abort" command).

-9.2.6.
-Transmission Status Register (0x05):
+Transmission Status Register (0x05)